 The Nominating and Corporate Governance Committee is responsible for identifying individuals who are qualified candidates to serve on our Board.
-The committee has identified the following seven individuals to stand for election at our 2018 Annual Meeting of Shareholders.
+The committee has identified the following eight individuals to stand for election at our 2019 Annual Meeting of Shareholders.
 Each of these nominees is currently a member of our Board.

-Jon E. Bortz

-- President, Chief Executive Officer and Chairman of the Board of Pebblebrook Hotel Trust (2009 - present) - Various positions with LaSalle Hotel Properties including President, Chief Executive Officer, Trustee and Chairman of the Board (1998 - 2009)
+Jon E. Bortz Age: 62 Trustee since: 2005 Independent Business Experience: President, Chief Executive Officer and Chairman of the Board of Pebblebrook Hotel Trust (2009 - present) Various positions with LaSalle Hotel Properties including President, Chief Executive Officer, Trustee and Chairman of the Board (1998 - 2009) Committees:AuditNominating and Corporate Governance Public Company Boards Pebblebrook Hotel Trust (2009 - present)

-Committees: